software-mansion-labs/expo-brownfield-target/docs/publishing.md

 ### The artifacts can't be published to my remote repository

 **Solution:** Ensure that the credentials are correct and provided via environment variables (if you are sourcing them from there).
-If your repository is hosted via unsafe network protocl be sure to include `allowInsecure` set to `true` option in the configuration.
+If your repository is hosted via unsafe network protocol be sure to include `allowInsecure` set to `true` option in the configuration.

 ### My authentication method is not supported by the library

 **Solution:** We currently only support the password-based authentication.
-If your repository requires other way of authentication which can be easily configure feel free to cut an issue or start a discussion with feature request.
+If your repository requires other way of authentication which can be configured from Gradle feel free to open an issue or start a discussion with the feature request.